YukunJ/LeetCode-Practice-by-Tag/Two Pointers/202-Happy Number.md

         """
-        This is an implicit linked list question, we are asked to find a cycle if any Every ListNode's val the previous Node's val's sum of square of digits Therefore, we recall that we could use two pointers - fase & slow to solve
+        This is an implicit linked list question, we are asked to find a cycle if any Every ListNode's val the previous Node's val's sum of square of digits Therefore, we recall that we could use two pointers - fast & slow to solve

         Time Complexity : O(logn)
         Space Complexity : O(1)